 We found mostly good agreement between percentages of samples in various ranges (e.g., >15 μg/L, between 1 and 5 μg/L, and <1 μg/L) measured by our group and the external consultant (Table 1).
 We also found mostly good agreement for paired first-draw samples collected by our group and the external consultant, with 277 out of the 353 co-sampled sources (78%) being within 2.5 μg/L of each other (Figure 1).
 However, almost 10% of sources sampled by the two groups differed by >10 μg/L. Eleven fountains or faucets had first-draw lead concentrations >15 μg/L in CSUS samples and <15 μg/L in samples collected by the external organization, while nine fountains or faucets had lead concentrations >15 μg/L in samples collected by the external organization and <15 μg/L in CSUS samples (Figure 2).

-We did not see a relationship between lead concentrations at different sources in the same building, although one of the 53 buildings sampled did seem to have a disproportionate share of the high lead concentrations (Building B, Supplementary Material, Figures S1 and S2).
-We also did not observe a clear relationship between building age (Supplementary Material, Table S1) and lead concentrations, although all buildings where WLL >100 μg/L were observed were over 40 years old.
+We did not see a relationship between lead concentrations at different sources in the same building, although one of the 53 buildings sampled did seem to have a disproportionate share of the high lead concentrations (Building B, Supplementary Material, Figures S1 and S2, available with the online version of this paper).
+We also did not observe a clear relationship between building age (Supplementary Material, Table S1, available online) and lead concentrations, although all buildings where WLL >100 μg/L were observed were over 40 years old.

 As a result of co-sampling and sampling for variability as a function of dispensed volume (discussed below), first-draw samples were collected from nine fountains and faucets at least three and as many as seven times during the study.
 First-draw concentrations of lead varied by >15 μg/L in one source, by 5–15 μg/L in five sources and by 2.5–5 μg/L in three sources (Figure 3).